Wall Street plunges on fears of coronavirus pandemic

 By Sinéad Carew

-New York, Feb 24 (Reuters) - Wall Street's three major averages plunged on Monday as investors ran for safety after a surge in coronavirus cases outside China fanned worries about the global economic impact of a potential pandemic.
+New York, Feb 24 (Reuters) - The S&P 500 .SPX and the Dow Jones Industrial Average .DJI on Monday suffered their biggest one-day percentage losses in two years after a surge in coronavirus cases outside China fanned worries about the global economic impact of a potential pandemic.

 Investors sold riskier assets and rushed to traditionally safer bets such as gold and U.S. Treasuries after countries including Iran, Italy and South Korea reported a rise in virus cases over the weekend even as China eased curbs with no new cases reported in Beijing and other cities.

+The benchmark S&P 500, which represents over 44% of the market capitalization of all global equities, lost $927 billion of its value on Monday alone and $1.33 trillion since its closing high on Wednesday last week, according to S&P Dow Jones Indices senior analyst Howard Silverblatt.

-The benchmark S&P 500 .SPX index and the blue-chip Dow .DJI turned negative for the year to date and the Dow dropped more than 1,000 points, only the third time in its history for such a large decline in one day.
-Both the Dow and the S&P clocked their biggest one-day percentage declines since February 2018.
+The S&P and the blue-chip Dow turned negative for the year to date and the Dow dropped more than 1,000 points on the day for only the third time in its history.

-The technology heavy Nasdaq .IXIC had the biggest percentage drop, down 3.71%.
+The technology-heavy Nasdaq .IXIC fell 3.71%, the biggest daily percentage drop of the three major averages.

 "We're not likely to make any progress higher until we have evidence the spread of the coronavirus is decelerating," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.